-Gonochoristic and hermaphroditic species have been identified among both solitary and colonial cnidarians.
-(Definitions of terms used to describe sexual systems in cnidarians are not always clear in the literature, so we define our use in the Terms Used Throughout This Review sidebar).
+sidebar).
 For both solitary and colonial forms, gonochorism occurs when ramets (solitary cnidarians) or reproductive zooids (colonial cnidarians) are stably male or female (Figs. 2A and 3A).
-Two types of hermaphroditism, simultaneous or exist (Fig. 2A): For genets with solitary clones, sequential, simultaneous hermaphroditism occurs when all ramets simultaneously produce eggs and sperm (Figs. 2A and 3G).
+Two types of hermaphroditism, simultaneous or sequential, exist (Fig. 2A): For genets with solitary clones, simultaneous hermaphroditism occurs when all ramets simultaneously produce eggs and sperm (Figs. 2A and 3G).
 Sequential hermaphroditism occurs when both male and female ramets are present in a single genet.
 This is usually caused by single ramets converting from male to female or vice versa (commonly seen in Hydra; described in detail below) (Figs. 2A and 3E).
 In colonial forms, if an entire colony produces both eggs and sperm (regardless of what each zooid is doing), we define this as simultaneous hermaphroditism (Figs. 2A and 3B).
-Sequential hermaphroditism, however, occurs when the colony changes sex over time (i.e. all reproductive zooids start as male and then become female) (Fig. 2A).
+Sequential hermaphroditism, however, occurs when the colony changes sex over time (i.e., all reproductive zooids start as male and then become female) (Fig. 2A).

 Many cnidarians have both a polyp and a medusa stage in their life cycle.
-Through asexual production, polyps often give rise to a medusa, the stage in which gamete formation takes place (Fig. 2B-C).
-The medusa can be free-swimming or remain attached as a gonophore (Fig. 3C-D); in the latter case, the medusa can be highly reduced (see Cartwright and Nawrocki, 2010).
+Through asexual production, polyps often give rise to a medusa, the stage in which gamete formation takes place (Fig. 2B,C).
+The medusa can be free-swimming or remain attached as a gonophore (Fig. 3C,D); in the latter case, the medusa can be highly reduced (see Cartwright and Nawrocki, 2010).
 In gononchoristic species, a genet will produce medusae of a single sex (Fig. 2B).
-Genets can give rise to both male and female medusae, suggesting that the colony is hermaphroditic (Fig.s 2C and 3C; also see below).
+In some species genets can give rise to both male and female medusae, suggesting that the colony is hermaphroditic (Figs. 2C and 3C; also see below).
 Given the variety and diversity among cnidarian sexual systems, detailed studies of sexual determination mechanisms promise to uncover interesting phenomena.